kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 ### uploadFiles(String pathToUpload)
 Takes a filepath or directory path that will be compressed and uploaded to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

-The compressed directory will have the contents of the directory in the root of the archive without additional nesting.
-It doesn't accept empty directories.
+If a directory is specified, the _contents_ of the directory will be uploaded to the archive without additional nesting.
+Empty directories cannot be uploaded.

 **Args**